 HuMetricsHSS takes the approach that if our metrics are not shaped by our core values, our values will be distorted by our metrics.

-Back in 2016, our initial team committed to the five values outlined here in pursuing a values-based approach to transforming the culture of higher education:
+This isn’t the exact framework we first came up with in 2016, when our initial team committed to the five values outlined below in pursuing a values-based approach to transforming the culture of higher education:

 EQUITY, or the willingness to undertake study with social justice, equitable access to research, and the public good in mind;